Faculty:Faculty of Science and Engineering

 Matt directs our joint venture with Salimetrics Europe to offer a bespoke European saliva testing service.
 Based in our psychology laboratories, this service offers testing in a wide range of salivary biomarkers including Alpha Amylase, Androstenedione, Blood Contamination, Cortisol, Cotinine, C-Reactive Protein, DHEA, DHEA-S, Estradiol, Estriol, Estrone, Progesterone, !7 alpha-Hydroxyprogesterone, Escretory IgA and Testosterone.

-Matt is a member of our Emotion and Well-Being Research Area which forms part of our Applied, Social and Health Psychology Research Group.
+Matt is a member of our Clinical and Wellbeing Group which forms part of our ARU Centre for Mind and Behaviour.

 L. Hoppitt, B. Mackintosh, K. Randall & M. Bristow.
 The effect of threat-related interpretive bias on cortisol reactivity.
 (Under Review) Emotion.